tfij/tfij.github.io/_posts/2017-01-30-Micro-monolith-Anti-pattern.md

 Recommended tools are stubs and Consumer-Driven Contracts (CDC).
 [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html) principle should be extended and apply in microservice-base architecture.
-Each service should has its own pyramid as well as the entire system.
+Each service should have its own pyramid as well as the entire system.

 ![Test pyramids in microservice-base architecture](/assets/articles/2017-01-30-Micro-monolith-Anti-pattern/test-pyramids.svg "Test pyramids in microservice-base architecture")

 Tests of the entire system, base on a reference env, shouldn't focus on responsibility of any single microservice.
 Instead, they should focus on testing business processes crossing many services.
-That test should be prepared by team collaboration and its running should not take more then few minutes.
+That test should be prepared by team collaboration and its running should not take more than few minutes.

 A reversal of the cone may cause monolith-like prolonged deploy pipeline, slows down deployments and limits their frequently.